 2012, Parrish writes & Illustrates his children s book "The Lamplighter"

 2011, Brad creates his own charitable foundation called the Lamplighter Foundation to help families who are losing their homes through foreclosure.

-2010, Brad lists his latest ARC (Art Renewal Center) award winning original painting titled "Creation of Heaven & Earth" for sale on an online art brokerage website for $350,000.00.
+2010, Brad lists his latest ARC (Art Renewal Center) award winning original painting titled "Creation of Heaven & Earth" for sale online for $350,000.00.
 The original is purchased by an international Art collector days after it is made available online.

 2007, Brad is the recipient of the ARC (Art Renewal Center) Solon Competition International Fine Art Award.